mythflipped/Human-motion-simulation-based-on-micro-Doppler-effect/README.md

 2.Calculate the Radar Cross Section of human at every moment.

+3.Generate radar response.

-3.Using STFT to generate radar response.
+4.Using STFT to extract human Micro-doppler spectrum.

 There are many **imperfections** in this code.